harvardinformatics/snakemake-workshop/run/index.md

 The wildcards will be determined by the pipeline inputs, but are parsed by the workflow itself. **This means its crucial to follow the file naming conventions specifed in the documentation of the workflow.**

 You may already have run into naming conventions in your own scripts which help you understand where a file came from, what sample number it is, and what steps in the analysis it has been through.
 For example, in the demo rule graph, we start with fasta files, so files may be named `locus1.fasta`, `locus2.fasta`, etc. Subsequent steps might have the output files be named `locus1_aligned.fasta`, `locus2_aligned.fasta`, etc. Wildcards take the part of the file name that is variable and substitutes it in the rule.
-In the `mafft_align` rule above, the `{locus_id}` will be replaced with the actual locus ID, such as `locus1`, `locus2`, etc. Under the hood, Snakemake will create a list of all potential inputs and outputs for each rule using these wildcards so it knows exactly what files to look for and what files it need to generate.
+In the `mafft_align` rule above, the `{locus_id}` will be replaced with the actual locus ID, such as `locus1`, `locus2`, etc. Under the hood, Snakemake will create a list of all potential inputs and outputs for each rule using these wildcards so it knows exactly what files to look for and what files it needs to generate.

 ## Preparing the config file